- >> Computing System Platforms Division

-Moreover, we have started to make a measurement and an evaluation of flash-memory device and dopant profile in semiconductor devices using SNDM (Fig.2).
+Moreover, we have started the novel applications of SNDM to the evaluation of semiconductors such as dopant profiling in SiC power devices (Fig.2) and defect imaging in buried dielectric-semiconductor interfaces.
 Because SNDM can detect very small capacitance variation, it can be a very powerful evaluation tool for various materials.
-Now SNDM evolves into a new evaluation technique for insulator and semiconductor materials besides ferroelectric materials.
+Now SNDM evolves into a new evaluation technique for insulator and semiconductor materials besides ferroelectric materials (Fig.3).

-- Development of noncontact scanning nonlinear dielectric potentiometry with atomic-resolution.
+- Development of noncontact scanning nonlinear dielectric microscopy and potentiometry with atomic-resolution

-- Development of atomic resolution multifunctional scanning probe microscopy and its application to the evaluation of the next-generation electronic materials and devices.
+- Development of multifunctional time-resolved scanning probe microspectroscopy system and its application to the evaluation of the next-generation electronic materials and devices

 We intend to contribute to future information and communication technology through the creation of an innovative nano- and atomic-scale measurement platform for the evaluation of the emerging electronic materials and devices.
 In particular, we are developing scanning nonlinear dielectric microscopy and potentiometry for the atomic-scale investigation of material properties regarding electric polarization on surfaces and interfaces.
 We are also working on the establishment of a multifunctional time-resolved scanning probe microspectroscopy system.
 By integrating it with simulation and data-driven approach, we aim to realize advanced analysis and characterization of next-generation materials and devices including two-dimensional crystals and wide bandgap semiconductors.